jlduran/packer-FreeBSD/README.md

 3. Build the box:

-        $ packer build -only=virtualbox-iso .
+        $ packer build -only=virtualbox-iso.freebsd .

 4. Add it to the list of Vagrant boxes.
 See [Handling `.iso` and `.box` files](#handling-iso-and-box-files) for